-Because data is written into a serial control port buffer area, and not directly into the actual control registers of the AD9523, an additional operation is needed to transfer the serial control port buffer contents to the actual control registers of the AD9523, thereby causing them to become active.
-The update registers operation consists of setting the self-clearing IO\UPDATE bit, Register 0x234[0] (see Table 57).
+Because data is written into a serial control port buffer area, and not directly into the actual control registers of the AD9523-1, an additional operation is needed to transfer the serial control port buffer contents to the actual control registers of the AD9523-1, thereby causing them to become active.
+The update registers operation consists of setting the self clearing IO\Update bit, Bit 0 of Register 0x234 (see Table 57).
 Any number of data bytes can be changed before executing an update registers operation.
 The update registers simultaneously actuates all register changes that have been written to the buffer since any previous update.